smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 ## Preliminaries
-Bar charts are useful for displaying count data, for example, but are often used to portray statistical information that they don't represent well.
+Bar charts are useful for displaying count data but are often used to portray statistical information that they don't represent well.
 In this lesson we'll learn to ['Kick the bar chart habit'](http://www.nature.com/nmeth/journal/v11/n2/full/nmeth.2837.html) by creating box plots as an alternative to bar charts.
 This lesson uses data from a multi-system survey of mouse physiology in 8 inbred founder strains and 54 F1 hybrids of the Collaborative Cross.
 The study is described in [Lenarcic et al, 2012](http://www.genetics.org/content/190/2/413.full).
 For more information about this data set, see the [CGDpheno3 data](http://phenome.jax.org/projects/CGDpheno3) at Mouse Phenome Database.

-#### Load packages and libraries
+#### Load package and library
-Load the ggplot and scales libraries.
+Load the ggplot library.
 You'll need to install the packages first if you haven't done so already.
-Install them from the Packages tab, or use the install.packages() command.
+Install them from the Packages tab in RStudio, or use the `install.packages()` command in the Console.
 Use double quotes around the package name.

 ~~~